-Area RS-2 overlaps the eastern boundary of the known cemetery, site 18MO266.
-Area RS-2 is located over 350 feet to the east of the CSB and would require archaeological investigations if impacted.
-Area RS-2 represents remnant terrain to the east of the known cemetery site, encompassing areas of the Poor Farm property that do not appear to have been disturbed by subsequent development.
-Graves are likely to be present, especially in the western end of Area RS-2.
+RS-1 lies within the LOD for the Preferred Alternative. raves are likely to be present within Area RS-1.
+Area No-1 lies within the LOD for the Fregerica Alternative.
+Area RS-2 .
+Area RS-2 is located over 350 feet to the east of the CSB and would require a archaeological investigations if impacted.
+Area RS-2 represents a remnant terrain , situated along the north side of Wootton Parkway, and encompassing areas that do not appear to have been disturbed by subsequent development. .
+Area RS-2 lies adjacent to the LOD for the Preferred Alternative.

-Area S-8 is a 6.62-acre area located on a wooded upland terrace west of the I-495 & I-270 interchange in Montgomery County.
+Area S-8 is a 6.62-acre area located on a wooded upland terrace at the I-495 & I-270 split, west of I-495 in Montgomery County (Appendix E, Page 6).
 It is located directly east of a large electrical substation, and the surrounding area is mostly given over to commercial development.
 Mapped soil series include Glenelg silt loam and slopes range from 3-8 percent.
 The nearest stream is approximately 430 m to the northeast.
 Area S-8 most closely resembles Area S-7, with the same predominate soil type (Glenelg silt loam) and similar topographic location.
 Based on the results of Area S-7, where soils were largely intact and two archaeological sites were identified, a Phase I survey is recommended in Area S-8.
+Area S-8 lies within the LOD for the Preferred Alternative.

-Area S-11 consists of 6.19 acres west of I-270, running north and south of Grosvenor Road.
+Area S-11 consists of 6.19 acres west of I-270, running north and south of Grosvenor Road (Appendix E, Page 5).
 It is located on a series of hillslopes below the top of an upland flat overlooking Rock Creek, about 140 feet in elevation above the floodplain.
 It today consists of a mostly wooded, heavily sloped area bound to the west by residential and commercial development.
 Mapped soil series include Blocktown channery silt loam, 15 to 25 percent slopes, very rocky, Glenelg silt loam, 3 to 8 percent and 8 to 15 percent slopes, and soils from the Wheaton-Urban land complex.
 Slopes in this area range from 0-25 percent.
-Area S-11 is directly adjacent to Area S-10 and Area S-30, and shares characteristic soils, steep slopes, and topographic settings with these two areas.
+Area S-11 is adjacent to Area S-10 and Area S-30, and shares characteristic soils, steep slopes, and topographic settings with these two areas.
 No archaeological resources were identified in tested portions of S-10 or S-30.
-Based on the presence of slopes exceeding 15 percent over much of Area S-11, the presence of Urban land soil complex soils, and the negative results of testing in Areas S-10 and S-30, no work is recommended in Area S-11.